tmcleod3/repconsplit/readme.md

   - Contains the split Markdown files named sequentially as `consolidated_repository_part_<n>.md` in the `repo_dir`

 - **`ai_ingest.md`**:
-  - Instructions to give toLLMs to ingest the generated files.
+  - Instructions to give to LLMs to ingest the generated files.

 ---